hundeo:

 Lutheran pastor and naturopath Emanuel Felke (1856-1926) observed an injured dog one day....

-With open wounds he rolled in the mud.
-Felke gave him none high chance of survival.
+He rolled around in the mud with open wounds.
+Felke did not give him much chance of survival.
 The injuries were too severe and the risk of infection too high.

 He was all the more surprised when he saw the dog again after only a few days - the wounds had healed and the animal was well.